m-caruso/Moneyball/README.md

 Team Value Regression Analysis: This zip folder holds the R script to perform regression analysis to determine factors that most influence team value.

+Team Value Normalization: This zip folder normalizes all team values in the dataset used to perform the analysis in the Team Value Regression Analysis folder

+Team Value Ov